iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Configuring Your Vertiq Modules for Use with IFCI and PX4
 ========================================================
 To use your Vertiq modules properly with IFCI, your modules must be flashed with a compatible firmware version.
 Please consult your module's family page to find if your module supports IFCI.
 Once flashed with appropriate firmware, connect each module **individually** to IQControlCenter and set the :blue:`UART Baud Rate` and the :red:`Module ID`.
 As stated previously, we recommend that you use a baud rate of 921600.
 Both of these parameters will cause the motor to disconnect when set, so make sure you reconnect to the motor after each one is set.
 When the baud rate is changed you will have to adjust the baud rate in the IQControlCenter to be able to reconnect to the motor.
 For this reason we recommend changing the module ID and then changing the buad rate.
 This avoids needing to change the baud rate of IQControlCenter at all.
 Ensure that each module connected to the flight controller is set to a different, unique module ID.
 For this tutorial we will be using the module IDs 0, 1, 2, and 3.
+Once all of the modules have different IDs and matching baud rates they can all be connected to IQControlCenter using a single USB port with the wiring diagram shown in the :ref:`Multiple Module Wiring guide<multiple_module_wiring>`.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/control_center_settings_module_id.png
     :align: center